kaveripriyap/data-structures-algorithms-curated-resources/README.md

 * [Useful Reddit thread](https://www.reddit.com/r/learnprogramming/comments/3gpvyx/algorithms_and_data_structures_cheat_sheets/)
 * [Algo Deck](https://github.com/teivah/algodeck/) - An open-source collection of +200 algorithmic cards.

-## Github Libraries
+## Github Libraries for Sample Code

-*Implementations of the most classic algorithms in a wide variety of programming languages*
+*Implementations of the most classic algorithms in loads of programming languages!
+Yes, it is a jackpot! :)*

 * C
     * [by @fragglet](https://github.com/fragglet/c-algorithms)